 school of nursing

-Our classrooms are found in places like Riley’s Children’s Hospital, the Mayo Clinic, India, Honduras, and Kenya.
+Our classrooms are found in places of acute care centers in Indianapolis and east central Indiana.
 Our professors in the School of Nursing & Kinesiology are also researchers, practitioners, and community leaders with a calling to prepare, teach, and nurture the next generation of social and medical scientists.
 But as our students know, it’s not just about the science.
 It’s also about compassion and mercy.

 We offer 2 paths to a career in nursing: